Tardo/OdooTerminal/README.md

 - The maximum buffered screen lines is set to 750.
 So, you can't see more than 749 records in the same query.
 This is necessary to avoid have a lot of nodes...
 One of the problems of use HTML elements to render the output :/
+- Can remap preferred key combination at chrome://extensions/shortcuts

 ---